 Rich app Management Tool

-Proxmox VE uses a REST like API.
+Proxmox VE uses a RESTful API.
 We choose JSON as primary data format, and the whole API is formally defined using JSON Schema.
-This enable fast and easy integration for third party management tools like custom hosting enviroments.
+This enables fast and easy integration for third party management tools like custom hosting environments.

 Proxmox VE supports multiple authentication sources like Microsoft Active Directory, LDAP, Linux PAM standard authentication or the built-in Proxmox VE authentication server.